raphw/byte-buddy/README.md

 You can check out the documentation of the `MethodDelegation` class for more information.
 There are plenty of other options for delegation such as delegating to a class or an instance member.
 And there are other instrumentations that ship with ByteBuddy and were not yet mentioned.
 One of them allows the implementation of `StubMethod`s.
 The `Exceptional` instrumentation allows to throw exceptions.
-One can coduct a `SuperMethodCall` or implement a `FieldAccessor`.
+One can conduct a `SuperMethodCall` or implement a `FieldAccessor`.
 Or one can adapt Java Class Library proxies by using an `InvocationHandlerAdapter`.
 Just as for the `MethodDelegation`, the Java documentation is a good place to getting started.
 Give Byte Buddy a try!
 You will like it.